AlessandroCiaccio/AlessandroCiaccio/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; I Studied Java in the Develhope Course and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; I Studied Java in the Develhope Course and Electronics Engeneering at University of Catania.

 <h3> 🛠 &nbsp;Tech Stack</h3>